Optimization For Machine Learning (IE 1187/IE 2187) Spring 2025

 There is no textbook for this course (slides and colabs will contain all material that needs to be known) but useful supplementary references include:

-HW Collaboration Policies
+HW Collaboration and ChatGPT Policies

 Learning tools